jongbinjung/rnr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated (possibly) invalid URL: http://cran.r-project.org/package=rnr
-  in README.md to canonical form: https://CRAN.R-project.org/package=rnr

-* Added paper reference regarding the method in Description
+* Modified arXiv reference in Description to the format <arXiv:YYMM.NNNNN>.

-* Added unit test to improve coverage

 ## Test environments
 * local fedora 27, R 3.4.2